JuliaLang/julia/doc/stdlib/base.rst

     04   Read Permission
    ==== =====================

-   For allowed arguments, see the stat method
+   For allowed arguments, see the stat method.

 .. function:: gperm(file)